Martin Varsavsky is an Argentine/Spanish entrepreneur, founder of seven companies in the past 20 years.

 Martin Varsavsky received his BA from New York University, and holds a MA in International Affairs and a MA in Business Administration from Columbia University.
 In his spare time, Martin enjoys spending time with his family, cycling, piloting, photography and sailing.

-Martin Varsavsky is married to Nina Varsavsky and has five children.
+Martin Varsavsky is married to Nina Varsavsky and has six children.

 Follow Martin Varsavsky on Twitter: twitter.com/martinvars